 A LITTLE HISTORY

 company in general and their Aural Exciter (or on their

 new website, now just called just the EXCITER, HERE)

-are virtually unknown in the Home Stereo / Home Theater world.
+are virtually unknown in the Home Stereo / Home Theater

-/ / Live Sound Venue / Club Installation
+/ Professional / / Live Sound Venue / Club Installation

 markets for 35+ years, it can be safely said that essentially

 all the music you hear on your radio or a CD or download

 through an Aphex device, (they make many other things)

 whether it be a superb microphone preamp or compressor,

 or limiter, or Aural Exciter or gate, or one of their

 exemplary guitar/bass foot pedals.